 - Oxycodone (trade names include: OxyContin and Percocet).

 - Hydrocodone (trade names include: Vicodin and Lortab).

-Oxycodone is the generic name for a range of opioid pain killing tablets.
-It is a prescription synthetic opioid which is being abused at epidemic levels.
+Oxycodone is the generic name for a range of opioid painkiller medications.
+It is a prescription synthetic opioid now abused at epidemic levels.
 They are very potent and dangerous and it all starts in your medicine cabinet.
 When used improperly, these legally prescribed drugs have the same risks as illicit heroin sold on the street.
-467,000 people in the United States have struggled with heroin addiction and over 2 million were estimated to abuse opioid painkillers.
+467,000 people in the United States have struggled with heroin addiction and over 2 million were estimated to overuse painkillers.